Frequently Asked Questions

 It has been said that "ideas are to a university what money is to a bank."
 This means that for us to function as a university, we must be scrupulously honest about ideas, and carefully distinguish between what are our own ideas and what ideas we have borrowed from others.
 Academic integrity is at the heart of our mission and reputation as a university.
 A Villanova education is not just an end-product; it is the whole process of learning how to think critically and gain important skills.
 Trying to shortcut this process by cheating deprives one of the very education one has come here to receive.

 The instructor may impose a grade penalty up to an including failure in the course.
-In the School of Business, all faculty members assign a grade of zero to any work in violation of the Code.
+The School of Business has specific penalties.
 Students who commit an academic integrity offense will also be asked to complete an academic integrity educational program, which will be supervised by the dean of the student’s college.
 If there are no further academic integrity violations by the time the student graduates, the record of an academic integrity violation will be expunged.
 For the second offense, the student may be dropped from the university, and the reason will be noted on the student’s permanent record.

 Ask your instructor for clarification.
 If you do not have time to ask your instructor, add a written explanation to your paper that explains clearly what you have done.